What Is an Estate Sale and How Does It Work?

-An estate sale could be an effective way to unload a house-full of possessions, but it's important to understand how the process works to minimize financial and emotional costs.
+An estate sale can be an effective way to downsize or unload inherited possessions.
+Learn how the process works to help minimize financial and emotional costs.

-An estate sale sounds like a big deal because it can be.
-Although they are often held by family members following a loved one's death, they can also be opportunities to downsize your living space and maximize the value of belongings you no longer need.
+If an estate sale sounds like a big deal, it's because it can be.
+Although they are often held by family members following a loved one's death, they can also be opportunities to downsize your home and maximize the value of possessions you no longer need.

 Evaluate the options